 What IS it like to give up a painting?

-I promise it is not like giving up a child - it is certainly the experience of selling a tender and sugary moment.
+I am certaint that it is not like giving up a child - though it is certainly the experience of selling a tender and sugary moment.
 Much more like selling your first kiss - you hope that it will be cherished and appreciated.

 When you bring home one of my paintings you are taking possession of hopes for a kinder world and the sweetest dreams that spring from my heart.